microsoft/vscode-docs/docs/remote/vscode-server.md

 ### How do I uninstall the VS Code Server?

-You may run: `code-server uninstall`.
+Run `code-server uninstall`.

 ### Where can I provide feedback or report an issue?

 If you have any issues or feedback, please file an issue in the [VS Code Remote GitHub repo](https://github.com/microsoft/vscode-remote-release/issues).
-When filing an issue, please include verbose logging, which you may achieve by launching the VS Code Server with the `-v` flag: `server-launcher -v serve`.
+When filing an issue, include verbose logging, which you can enable by launching the VS Code Server with the `-v` flag: `server-launcher -v serve`.